d4skptl/votchain/README.md

 `wget https://raw.githubusercontent.com/vocdoni/komodo/master/komodod.gz -O- | gunzip -c > komodod`

-You must place the komodod file to the votchain directory or rather specify the binary location when executing *miner.py* using *-m* parameter.
+You must place the komodod file to the votchain directory or rather specify the binary location when executing *vcd* using *-m* parameter.

 Check https://github.com/vocdoni/komodo/blob/master/README.md for more information regarding the komodo daemon.